dbooth-boston/xltablediff/README.md

 # xltablediff

-Show value differences between two spreadsheet tables (old and new).
+Show value differences between two Excel (.xlsx) spreadsheet tables (old and new).
 Each table may also have lines before and after the table; the leading and trailing lines are also compared.